French President, Emmanuel Macron arrives Nigeria

 Speaking at the press conference, President Macron told newsmen that Fela, Femi and Seun Kuti are well known in France.

+According to Onyeama, “President Macron is a young president and he is a president that believes so much in the youth.

+“He will also be meeting with some of our creative industry to promote greater cultural ties and we are hoping that his engagement with the creative sector of our country will further enhance French-Nigeria cooperation."

-In the area of economy, Onyeama said that France had been one of the big investors in the country, adding that more investment was expected with the visit of Mr Macron.
+In the area of economy, the minister said that France had been one of the big investors in the country, adding that more investment was expected with the visit of Mr Macron.

 He said that President Buhari would let the French president know that Nigeria was very much ready for business notwithstanding the security challenges that the nation is facing.